nachomonereo/learn-python-with-this-project/README.md

 #### **Key Features:**
 - Load images in PNG or JPG format.
-- Detect and analyze primary colors: **red, blue, yellow, black, and white**.
+- Detect and analyze primary colors: red, blue, yellow, black, and white.
-- Count the number of pixels occupied by each color.
+- Calculate pixel count for each detected color.
-- Identify contours and visualize the detected shapes.
+- Identify contours and visualize detected areas.
-- Export analysis results to an Excel file (`color_analysis.xlsx`).
+- Save results in an Excel file (color_analysis.xlsx).
-- Display processed images using **Matplotlib**.
+- Interactive user experience with options to save or restart analysis.

 #### **Usage Instructions:**
 1. Run the script using: